-Cycle count is the process of counting a small group of products at a specific time without having to disrupt business operations.
-It’s done regularly on a predefined number of products and makes it easy to focus on valuable products and keep their inventory levels accurate.
+Cycle count is the process of counting a small group of products at a specific time.
+It’s done regularly on a predefined number of products, and makes it easier to keep an accurate inventory of valuable products without disrupting business.

 5. Analytical procedures

 Analytical procedures involve financial and operational metrics like inventory turnover ratio, gross margins, unit cost of inventory from the previous years, and inventory days on hand (DOH).

 Overhead analysis takes into account the indirect costs of running your retail business.
 This includes rent, utilities, insurance, and other costs, not including salaries and direct materials.

 Knowing your overhead costs helps you budget and plan for your store accordingly.

 Freight cost analysis looks at freight shipping costs, the time it takes for a product to be shipped, and instances of products that are lost or damaged in transport.